-Our efforts to promote diversity and create an inclusive environment where all feel encouraged to learn and thrive, for example, have resulted in engineering programs now consisting of nearly 40% women and 25% from traditionally underrepresented groups.
-Our students continue to win major national research awards and inter-collegiate competitions, such as our steel bridge team which placed first among all U.S. engineering programs in a recent competition.
-US News and World Report has consistently ranked Lafayette Engineering among the top 15 undergraduate engineering programs, most recently ranking Lafayette 12th nationally.
-And our presence on campus is growing as we expand and improve the Acopian Engineering Center.
+Our efforts to promote inclusivity where all feel encouraged to learn and thrive have resulted in engineering programs consisting of 36% women and nearly 25% from underrepresented groups, and earned bronze status in the inaugural ASEE Diversity Recognition Program.
+Our students continue to win major national research awards and inter-collegiate competitions, such as our steel bridge team which placed first among all U.S. engineering programs two years in a row.
+U.S. News and World Report has consistently ranked Lafayette Engineering in the top 15 undergraduate engineering programs for the last five years.

-As director of the Engineering Division I am committed to continuing this investment in our students and our engineering programs.
-We seek to inspire our students to take on today’s challenges from a broad perspective and develop solutions that make everyday living easier, more accessible, and more sustainable.
+As director of the Engineering Division I am committed to continuing this investment in our students, our engineering programs, and our vision for the future.
+We seek to ignite our students’ curiosity and inspire them to rise to the challenges of today’s most complex problems with ingenuity, agility, and creativity.
+We strive to equip them to be effective collaborators and equitable community members.
 Whatever your personal aspirations, Lafayette Engineering can help you achieve them.

 All the best,